vgomesfalcao/drupal_profile/README.md

 * Optionally, profile forms are shown during user account registration.
 * Fields may be configured to be private - thus visible only to the profile owner and administrators.
 * Profile types are displayed on the user view page, and can be configured through "Manage Display" on account settings.

+* Label is created together with the entity (Fork Feature update)